← Back to Resources

 Pros

-• Automatic ballooning + characteristic capture.
+• Automatic ballooning and characteristic capture.
 Reliable for 2D drawings and many CAD formats.

 • Proven time savings.
-A public case example reports cutting package creation from ~30–40 minutes to <10 minutes.
+Public case examples report cutting package creation from ~30-40 minutes to well under 10 minutes.

 Cons